 Hodgson proved true to his word, albeit with his hand forced, and when Wan-Bissaka took to the field at Selhurst Park it produced a remarkable statistic as he became the first Palace academy product to make a first-team league start since Kyle De Silva (now of FC Eindhoven) in January 2012.

 For a club that boasts Wilfried Zaha, Victor Moses, Nathaniel Clyne, John Salako, Ian Wright and Kenny Samson among its former academy alumni, it was a somewhat mystifying piece of trivia but early signs certainly indicate Wan-Bissaka has the tools to continue that proud lineage.

-On debut, his immediate assignment was to go one-v-one with Érik Lamela but what soon emerged was a multi-faceted threat as Christian Eriksen and Dele Alli, and then substitutes Lucas Moura and Son Heung-Min, also operated through that channel.
+On debut, his immediate assignment was to go one-v-one with Érik Lamela but what soon emerged was a multi-faceted threat as Son Heung-Min, also operated through that channel.

 He was certainly a busy boy, completing seven of eight tackles (more than anyone else on the field), while among Palace’s players only Patrick van Aanholt (62) had more touches than his 52.

 Unsurprisingly Mauricio Pochettino had targeted Palace’s flanks and while Spurs emerged with a 1-0 victory, that a debutant has successfully competed against five international footballers, with their varying different attributes and skills, spoke volumes for Wan-Bissaka’s own technique but also his concentration.